-Figure 10 is showing the percent cover of a class required to classify correctly the high altitude flight.
+Using the very high precision low altitude flight, we determined the minimal percent cover required to correctly classify a given class using the high altitude flight (Figure 10).
 When the percent cover of the class is 100 %, big pixels are well classified for all the classes excepted for Bare Sediment, where it’s well classified 80% of the time.
 A vegetative percent cover of at least 80% is need to have all the big pixels well classified, at the exception of Magnoliopsida that needs an higher percent cover (>90 %) to be well classified.
 Concerning the probability of each class, a really high Percent cover is needed to confidently predict Bacillariophyceae.
 To predict Chlorophyceae with a confidence of 0.85, a percent cover of 93 % is needed, 90 % for magnoliopsida, 92 % for Rhodophyceae and 97 % for Bacillariophyceae.

 4. Discussion